hashicorp/dev-portal/src/data/README.md

 This is an object with two properties at the time of writing.
 Both of these arrays contain `MenuItem` objects (defined in [`components/sidebar/types.ts`](/src/components/sidebar/types.ts)).

 - `landingPageNavData`: this is an array of items to show in the top of the sidebar in a product's landing page (`/boundary`, `/consul`, etc.).
-- `resourcesNavData`: this is an array of items that represents the "Resources" section for a product that is shown at the bottom of the sidebar in many different pages for the product.

 How to add different types of items: